Landlord Insurance California 101

 Landlord Liability Protection

-The landlord insurance liability coverage could help you compensate other person’s medical bills or legal fees if someone else is harmed on your premises, and you are found to be liable.
+The landlord insurance liability coverage could help you compensate another person’s medical bills or legal fees if someone else is harmed on your premises, and you are found to be liable.

 For example, if your tenant falls down the stairs of your rental property and the court finds that you have not maintained the stairs and railings, you may be held liable for your tenant’s expenses, like medical and legal.
 Your premises liability coverage can help cover those expenses up to the limits of your policy.
 Usually, you’re not paying a deductible on a liability lawsuit.